-The score represents the direction for improving the fit of the distribution with given $f$ to specific observation $y$ and indicates the sensitivity of the log-likelihood to parameter $f$.
+The score represents the direction for improving the fit of the distribution with a given $f$ to a specific observation $y$ and indicates the sensitivity of the log-likelihood to the parameter $f$.
 For a complete ranking $y$ following the Plackett-Luce distribution, the score is given by